Mattheyses-Lab/desmostorm/README.md

 - Click a box to make that region active in the GUI and Region Viewer.
 - Alt/Option-click a box to deactivate the active box.
 - Shift-click a box to add or remove it from the current selection; selected boxes remain shaded.
-- Control-click a box to delete that region.
+- Control-right-click or Control-context-click a box to delete that region.
 - Right-click or context-click in the image viewer to open Box commands such as clear selection, select all boxes, and delete selected boxes.